First Alert Forecast: tracking an active local forecast plus two tropical storms

 - odds that Josephine will help generate surf and extra rip currents to area beaches, mainly next week, are medium.

 Tropical Storm Kyle formed late Friday afternoon in the northwest Atlantic.
-It is currently located well off the mid Atlantic coast and is rapidly pulling away from the Carolinas.
+It is currently located well off the mid Atlantic coast and is rapidly pulling away from the U.S. It should degenerate into a remnant low on Sunday.
 It will not have any impact on SE NC weather or surf.

 Copyright 2020 WECT.
 All rights reserved.